Gale River Co-op Preschool Mission Statement

 By-laws (Article IV, Section 3):

-A member and his and her child can be expelled or suspended by the Board of Directors following a serious disciplinary problem or infraction of the membership guidelines outlined in the Parent Handbook.
+A member and his and her child can be expelled or suspended by the Board of Directors following a serious disciplinary problem or infraction of the membership guidelines outlined in the Parent/Guardian Handbook.
 Such an action by the Board may be preceded by a discussion with the teachers and family.

 GRCP shall provide equal educational opportunity and treatment to all students receiving services regardless of race, color, national origin, sex, religion, disability, political beliefs, and marital or family status.